LukeGrahamLandry/franca/devlog.md

   does feel a bit like waste of time factory but it didn't suck as mush as i thought it would. started with just function types and some builtins which works because import_c doesn't type check pointers. so the current state is pretty error prone but at least it checks arity which is better than my previous hack.
+- generate FTy of the right size for wuffs structs so you can have them as a local easily and let import_c import that.
+- emit sizeof_foo and foo_initializer functions
+- YIKES. in view_image.fr:
+  `doing it by value doesn't work. you get ptr=0, len=6090728512; im pretty sure i checked it's using the version of to_values that makes a copy. -- Jun 9, 2025` turns out the to_values that takes an allocator and carefully copies into new memory does not in fact return that memory.
+  - i guess that's the only place i tried to call vtable.add_to_scope with something bigger than a pointer. and in the compiler itself i mostly use to_values (with an s) which did the right thing already. one wonders why i have both. both are from the early days of porting the compiler from rust so maybe one of them is what it was called in the old codebase and i re-ported it without noticing that i had one already?

 ## (Aug 4)